New algorithms for solving stochastic games: Introduction

-\paragraph{Main results.} In the present paper, we propose a new method for computing the discounted values of a finite stochastic game, and their limit.
-Unlike all prior works, our algorithms are based on the recent characterisations obtained algorithms \cite{AOB18a}.
+In the present paper, we propose a new method for computing the $\la$-discounted value and the value of a stochastic game.
+Unlike all prior works, we build on the new characterizations that were obtained by Attia and Oliu-Barton \cite{AOB18a}.
 Our algorithms are polynomial in the number of actions, for any \emph{fixed} number of states, but the dependence on the number of states is explicit and simply exponential.
-Equivalently, our algorithms are polynomial in the number of states and in the number of {pure stationary strategies}, that is, strategies that depend only on the current state.
-This improvement opens up the path for actually solving stochastic games in practice, especially as we establish the following remarkable continuity result: for any $\ep>0$, we provide an explicit $\la_\ep$ such that $|v_\la-\lim_{\la\to 0}v^k_\la|\leq \ep$ for all $\la\in(0,\la_\ep)$.
+Equivalently, our algorithms are polynomial in the number of {pure stationary strategies}, that is, strategies that depend only on the current state.
+This improvement opens up the path for actually solving stochastic games in practice.
+An important ingredient in our work is the following \emph{continuity result}: for any $\ep>0$, we provide an explicit discount rate $\la_\ep\in(0,1]$ whose bit-size is is polynomial in the number of {pure stationary strategies} and in $\log \ep$, and so that $|v^k_\la-v^k|\leq \ep$ for all $\la\in(0,\la_\ep)$ and $1\leq k\leq n$.

-\paragraph{Organisation of the paper.} Section 2 is devoted to a formal description of stochastic games (Section 2.1), the statements of the main results of the present manuscript (Section 2.2), and a review of some pas results on stochastic games (Section 2.3).
-In Section 3 we describe algorithms for computing the discount values.
-Two algorithms are given: one for computing arbitrary approximations, and another one for computing the exact expression.
-In Section 4 we describe algorithms for computing, respectively, an approximation and an exact expression for the limit values.